Skip to content

 ISP Programming Header

 The 6-pin ISP header lets you program the ATmega328P using a USBasp programmer or an Arduino acting as ISP.
+Use this header for fuses, the bootloader, or raw flash access.

 2. Wire the ISP signals: